Learning spatio-temporal representations with temporal squeeze pooling: Experimental results

-We also evaluate TeSNet by comparing with the baseline and TSN \cite{wang2016temporal} whose the backbone network is Inception-ResNet-v2.
+In order to evaluate the effectiveness of the proposed TeSNet architecture, we compare it with the baseline and TSN~\cite{wang2016temporal}.
+All these models adopt Inception-ResNet-v2 as their backbone networks.
 The results provided by different architectures and streams are shown in Table \ref{table: two-stream acc}.
-We can observe that the fusion of the RGB and OF streams with TeSNet successfully boosts up the top-1 accuracy from 92.5\% to 95.2\% on the split 1 of UCF101, and outperforms that of TSN (Inception-ResNet-v2) by 2.3\% which demonstrates the effectiveness of the proposed method.
+After employing the proposed TeSNet architecture with the fusion of the RGB and optical flow (OF) modalities, we successfully boosted the Top-1 accuracy from 92.5\% to 95.2\% on the split 1 of UCF101.
+TeSNet also outperforms TSN (Inception-ResNet-v2) by 2.3\%, which strongly demonstrates the effectiveness of TeSNet.